szendzij/TOST-HA/README.md

 1. Open HACS in Home Assistant
 2. Go to "Integrations"
-3. Click the three dots menu and select "Custom repositories"
+3. Click the three dots menu (⋮) and select "Custom repositories"
-4. Add this repository URL
+4. Add this repository URL: `https://github.com/chrisi51/tesla-order-status-ha`
+5. Select "Integration" as the category
+6. Click "Add"
-5. Search for "Tesla Order Status" and install it
+7. Search for "Tesla Order Status" and click "Install"
-6. Restart Home Assistant
+8. Restart Home Assistant

 ### Manual Installation

+1. Download or clone this repository
-1. Copy the `custom_components/tesla_order_status` folder to your Home Assistant `custom_components` directory
+2. Copy the `custom_components/tesla_order_status` folder to your Home Assistant `custom_components` directory
-2. Copy the `app` folder to your Home Assistant config directory (alongside `custom_components`)
 3. Restart Home Assistant

+**Note:** All required files are now included in the `custom_components/tesla_order_status` directory, so no additional folders need to be copied.

 ## Configuration